 3007.3 Water Protection.
-Water from the operation of an automatic sprinkler system outside the enclosed lobby shall be prevent from infiltrating into the hoistway enclosure in accordance with an approved method.
+Water from the operation of an automatic sprinkler system outside the elevator enclosed lobby shall be prevent from infiltrating into the hoistway enclosure in accordance with an approved method.

 3008.3 Water Protection.
-Water from the operation of an automatic sprinkler system outside the enclosed lobby shall be prevent from infiltrating into the hoistway enclosure in accordance with an approved method.
+Water from the operation of an automatic sprinkler system outside the elevator enclosed-lobby shall be prevent from infiltrating into the hoistway enclosure in accordance with an approved method.

 (Reason: The lobbies for FSAE and or OEE elevators may be open (i.e., at ground level), or may not require a lobby enclosure on those upper floors with secondary cab entry doors opening into a nonrequired FSAE or OEE lobby.
 Regardless of whether or not the lobby is enclosed, the objective is to preclude fire sprinkler water from entering into the hoistway serving FSAE and OEE elevators.
-The deletion of "enclosed" clarifies the original intent of this provision and is consistent with ICC interpretations.)
+The deletion of "enclosed" clarifies the original intent of this provision and is consistent with ICC interpretations.
+Added the word "elevator" to clarify which type of lobbies.)